Swedish National Socialist Party: Riksdag

+Party press

-Party pressVår Kamp was the main organ of the party, until the October 1933 split.
+Vår Kamp was the main organ of the party, until the October 1933 split.
 After the split, Furugård was approached by Malte Welin (a character with bad reputation in National Socialist circles in the country at the time).
 Welin's Svenska Rikstidningen Dagbladet became the de facto organ of the party was the split and Welin assumed an informal post as head of cultural affairs of the party.
 However, Furugård soon broke his links with Welin.
 Instead, as of early 1934 Nationalsocialistisk Tidning became the organ of the party with Thure Detter as its editor.
 The first issue of Nationalsocialistisk tidning had been published on April 28, 1933.
-Another important organ for the party after the split was Klingan ('The Edge'), published from Linköping by Rolf A. L. Nystedt, with a handful of issues per year 1934-1935.LIBRIS.
-Klingan The editorial offices of Nationalsocialistisk Tidning were moved to Linköping.
+Another important organ for the party after the split was Klingan ('The Edge'), published from Linköping by Rolf A. L. Nystedt, with a handful of issues per year 1934-1935.
+The editorial offices of Nationalsocialistisk Tidning were moved to Linköping.

 In 1932, a single issue of Hakkorset ('The Swastika') was published in Göteborg.

 In 1933, a daily newspaper for the Southern District of SNSP was launched, Skånska nationalsocialisten ('Scanian National Socialist').
 However, only a single issue of the newspaper was ever published.
 Likewise a single issue of a new organ for the Western District was published from Göteborg, Västsvenska nationalsocialisten ('West Swedish National Socialist').
 William Andersson was the editor of Västsvenska nationalsocialisten.
 There was also a failed attempt to launch a weekly party organ from Strömstad, Norrvikens-Kuriren.